 Wood ear mushrooms are non-toxic edible mushrooms and the fourth most important cultivated mushrooms, Agaricus spp., Pleurotus spp., and Lentinus spp.
 These mushrooms are reddish-brown with soft, gelatinous textures having bell-shaped and ear-like shapes without a distinctive smell.
 It can be eaten as a fresh whole fruit body or readily rehydrate from a dried state in soups, pickles, and sauces, imparting meals consumed in the form of fast food, instant food, and processing to convert them into delicious products but should be thoroughly washed before cooking (2).

-Wood ear mushroom grows on dead wood, especially coniferous and deciduous wood of Sambucus nigra in clusters form and classified as a wood-decaying fungus (3).
+Wood ear mushroom grows on dead wood, especially coniferous and deciduous wood of Sambucus nigra in clusters form and is classified as a wood-decaying fungus (3).

 Nutritional value of Wood ear mushroom